-An alien may be both a nonresident and resident alien during the same tax year, usually the year of arrival or departure.
+You can be both a nonresident and resident alien during the same tax year.
+This usually occurs in the year you arrive in or depart from the United States.
 Dual-status aliens are taxed on income from all sources for the part of the year they are resident aliens.
 Generally, they are taxed only on income from sources in the United States for the part of the year they are nonresident aliens.